aayushdw/ML-Notes/content/01 - ML & AI Concepts/LLMs & Generative AI/RAG (Retrieval Augmented Generation) Overview.md

 It bridges the gap between a model's **reasoning capabilities** and your **dynamic, proprietary data**.

 ## Key Ideas / Intuition
-**The "Open Book Exam" Analogy**:
-*   **Standard LLM**: A student taking a test from memory.
-If they don't know the answer, they might guess (hallucinate).
-*   **RAG**: The same student taking an open-book test.
-When asked a question, they first search the textbook for the relevant chapter, read it, and then write the answer based on what they found.

 ### Visual Understanding
 The Standard RAG Flow: